jasoncorneliog/ssh-config-bastion/README.md

 git clone https://github.com/jasoncorneliog/ssh-config-bastion.git
 ```

-2. Place the .pem key under the /Port_Forwarding folder.
+2. Rename your .pem key to secret.pem, and Place the secret.pem key under the /Port_Forwarding folder.

-3. Configure the ssh_config file by editing the following fields.
+3. Configure the /Port_Forwarding/ssh_config file by editing the following fields.
 You can CTRL + F the following and replace it with your respective variables.
+If you changed the database name, change it in the port_forward.sh file too.

 ```
-database_name - Change it to your preferred alias of the database. bastion_ip - Change this to the IP of the bastion server. user_name - Change this to your default username. secret.pem - Rename this to the filename discussed in step 2.
+database - Change it to your preferred alias of the database. bastion_ip - Change this to the IP of the bastion server. user_name - Change this to your default username. secret.pem - Rename this to the filename discussed in step 2.